Introduction

 Digital reminders and tax calendar tools are essential for staying compliant.

 Even with the best intentions, small business owners often fall into tax traps that lead to unnecessary bills, penalties, or lost opportunities.
-Avoiding these mistakes is a key part of smart small business tax advice in 2025.
+Avoiding these mistakes is a key part of smart small business tax advice.

 1. Poor Record-Keeping